canonical/charm-relation-interfaces/interfaces/mutual_tls/v0/README.md

 ### Provider

-- Is expected to provide its own public certificate, its CA certificate and its CA chain.
+- Is expected to provide its own public certificate and/or its CA certificate and/or its chain.

 ### Requirer

-- Is expected to use the provider's certificate and chain to authenticate the provider when communicating with it.
+- Is expected to use the provider's certificate and/or CA certificate and/or chain to authenticate the provider when communicating with it.

 ## Relation Data